A little old lady sat alone at the edge of her bed.

 My Dearest Granddaughter,

-I'm so excited for the long and beautiful life that you have ahead of you.
+I'm so excited for the long and beautiful life you have ahead of you.

 This mirror has been my most treasured possession.
 It holds a special power.
 It is my sincerest hope that one day it brings you the same joy as it has brought to me.

 Only you have the ability to uncover the truth that it reveals.
-Regrettably, this will likely take some time, but it will be well worth the wait.
+Regrettably, this will likely take some time, but I promise it will be well worth the wait.

 With love always,

 As a young girl, she had been absolutely enchanted by the mirror, gazing at her reflection constantly.
-During those years, she could see herself clearly reflected in the middle with small images of the things she loved most sprinkled around the sides like a beautiful border.
-Things like her grandmother, her parents and Elenor, her prized stuffed elephant.
+During those years, she could see herself clearly reflected in the middle with small images of the things that made her feel safe and loved scattered around the border like stickers.
+She felt comforted by the sense that her grandmother, her parents and Elenor, her prized stuffed elephant were always there with her.

-This past year had been the hardest of her life.
-While life had never been easy, nothing could prepare her for losing the love of her life.
+With humble acceptance, the old lady reflected on the time that had elapsed since her last birthday.
+While her life had never been easy, nothing could have prepared her for losing the love of her life.
 As she waded through sorrow and grief that seemed to have no end, the old lady transformed into something different, something unexplainably stronger.
-It was this process that opened up the possibility to see the truth for the first time in her life.
+As she sat on the bed today, she realized that this was to be her husband's final gift.
+He wanted her to finally see the mirror's truth.
 A truth that had been there all along.

 She now understood the mirror's special power.
-It reflected back to her the image of what she thought she was.
+It reflected the image of what she thought she was.

-When she looked in the mirror this year, she saw nothing but a reflection of herself.
-The same reflection she'd see in any other mirror, only slightly different.
-Defying her age, she was somehow brighter and more vibrant.
+On this magical day, the old lady saw nothing but a reflection of herself.
+The same reflection she'd see in any other mirror, only different.
+Defying her age, she was somehow brighter and more vibrant than she'd ever been.

-It was in this moment that she realized that the image in the mirror is all she is.
+It was in this moment she realized that the image in the mirror is all she is, and ever was.

-Emptied of everything else, for this first time in her life, the old lady felt complete.
+Emptied of everything else, the old lady was finally whole.